The flowers of the Greek islands

-For us, which in addition to the long days of sea and sun, we also love exploring the territory in search of novelty, discovering a true open-air botanical garden was an immense joy.
+For us, which in addition to the long days of sea and sun, we also love exploring the territory in search of novelty, new greek flowers, discovering a true open-air botanical garden was an immense joy.

 About 350 species belong to its genus.

 Campsis radicans belonging to the bignoniaceae family is a characteristic spring flower with a typical trumpet shape.